forthy42/net2o/wiki/guidelines.md

 The harder part of all those spells is to make sure the wizard survives.
 Only well debugged spells give them a chance.

-Wizards are depicted as old, bearded white men, but that's just a stereotype.
+Wizards are depicted as old, bearded white men, but that’s just a stereotype.

 ## <s>Rules</s> <u>Guidelines</u>